-Mary Pufall, Mn State 2nd Vice Regent
+Mary Pufall, MN State Regent

 Greetings CDA Sisters!

-I have been a member of CDA for 22 years, first with Court Bishop Schenk in Crookston and now as a member of Court St. Mary’s in Moorhead.
-I have served as Court Secretary, Vice Regent and Regent in Crookston.
-I transferred to Court St. Mary in 2014 and am enjoying getting to know these sisters and working on committees and projects with them.
-Over the past two years I served as your State Secretary.
-It was a great experience, expanding my leadership skills, working together with amazing women, and traveling the state meeting new sisters.I am very excited for this new adventure and challenge serving as your new Second Vice Regent.
+I am very excited for this new adventure and challenge serving as your new State Regent.
 I have much to learn about my new role and am fortunate to have some great mentors.
 I welcome your ideas, suggestions and support.
 I feel very blessed to have such a great team to work with on the State Board.
-Thanks Evonne, Marlys, Bonnie and Jackie!
-I would also like to thank the Past State Officers and all of you for all of your hard work and dedication to the Catholic Daughters.
+Thanks Marlys, Monica, Bonnie and Vera.
+I am thrilled that Cathy Nelson and Jeaneen Nelson have joined our team.
+I am so looking forward to working with them.
+I would also like to thank the Past State Officers and you for your dedication to the Catholic Daughters.
 We will keep building on the rich legacy you have entrusted to us.
 Sharing your unique gifts, talents and enthusiasm is a blessing to our organization and for that I am very grateful.

 God bless you,

-Mary Pufall, Second Vice Regent
+Mary Pufall, State Regent

 Court St. Mary #509 Moorhead